weibeld/OLD-weibeld-notes/_experiences/android-bootcamp-2017.md

 ---
-title:  Android Bootcamp 2017
+title:  Android Bootcamp Vietnam
 author: Daniel Weibel
 date:   14 February 2017
 last_updated: 6 April 2017
 ---

-These are notes of an 8-week Android development bootcamp that I attended.
+These are notes of an eight-week [CoderSchool](http://www.coderschool.vn/) Android development bootcamp that I attended from February to April 2017 in Ho Chi Minh City (a.k.a.
+Saigon), Vietnam.

-The main focus is on the new concepts that I learned every week, and also on the things which proved to be challenging.
+The main focus of these notes is on the new concepts that I learned every week, and on the things that proved to be challenging.

 Organisation
 ============